philipturner/transimpedance-amplifier/README.md

 ## September 20, 2025

 Having trouble with the DAC, but all pins on both isolators work 100% in the low-frequency regime.
 Will proceed with testing the ADC, then bit-banging the SPI protocol for the DAC.
 Sparks flew when I connected a voltage differential probe between DAC AVSS and REFGND.

+DAC81401 works!
+Got a 2.503 V reading for VREFIO.
+Successfully generated -4.99 V and 5.00 V test voltages.
+Exact same voltages produced with regular SPI (8 MHz) and bit-banged SPI (1 MHz).

+Attempts to write and read back internal registers of the ADC produced null results.